 A minimum cumulative grade point average of 3.0 on a 4.0 scale in all work attempted for graduated credit at OKWU is required for the completion of the MSN program.
 No grade below C (2.0) is acceptable for credit.
-Students scoring below a 2.0 must repeat the course in order to progress in the lock step course sequence.
+Students scoring below a 2.0 must repeat the course.
+Receiving below a C (2.0) in 2 courses results in academic suspension and exit from the nursing program in order to progress in the lock step course sequence.